-I’ve been promising this post for a while.
-Sorry for the delay.
-As most of you know, I traveled to Paris to train at Le Cordon Bleu Culinary Institute.
+I traveled to Paris to train at Le Cordon Bleu Culinary Institute.
 Although I mainly went to learn the secrets to making croissants and brioche, the recipe I learned at the course that I make weekly is for French Baguettes.
 This is so simple and there is nothing like pulling a baguette straight from the oven and biting off a big chunk.
 Not very ladylike, I know, but it’s kind of like licking the cake batter spoon.
 You just can’t resist.

 The best way to make bread is to weigh your ingredients, which I highly recommend.
 But I have also translated this into American-style measurements for those of you who don’t have a scale.
 This recipe makes three baguettes.